 Obtaining a position as a panel assembler commonly requires hands-on work experience; however, some companies require some form of technical or vocational education training, such as an associate's degree or certificate in electronics technology or a similar discipline.
 Common topics covered in a degree or certificate program in this field include semiconductor or electromechanical devices, electrical or industrial motor controls or circuitry, digital or analog circuits, soldering techniques, fundamentals of electronics, or blueprint reading.
 These programs typically take one to two years to complete and can also provide or require students to complete an internship, or prepare individuals for entering an apprenticeship program.

 The U.S. Bureau of Labor Statistics (BLS) reports salary information for related careers, including electromechanical equipment assemblers, and electrical and electronic equipment assemblers (www.bls.gov).
-The BLS reported that in May 2013, the median wage for electromechanical equipment assemblers was $15.29 per hour, with most pay ranging from $10.47-$22.91 an hour.
-For the same time period, the BLS also reported that electrical and electronic equipment assemblers held median wages of $14.01 per hour, with 80% of workers earning $9.20-$22.44 an hour.
+The BLS reported that in May 2017, the median wage for electrical, electronic, and electromechanical assemblers, except coil winders, tapers, and finishers was $15.65 per hour, with most pay ranging from $10.60-$24.47 an hour.